I hope GGW readers will enjoy this lengthy post. Having just returned from my first Eco-Farm Conference I am full of new ideas.

 This was the 29th conference put on by the Ecological Farming Association, long an advocate and resource for farmers seeking sustainable alternatives to the USDA.
 Listening to the discussions it became quite clear that this conference has been the catalyst for change in the entire organic farming industry.

 For many years Eco-Farm has brought together, not just farmers but scientists, regulators, distributors, and activists who want to work together to facilitate sustainable agriculture.
 The term “Sustainable Agriculture” itself was the subject of a heated discussion this year as policy wonks from ANSI (American National Standards Institute) and Natural Resource Defense Council pleaded for understanding in their attempts to bring together some of the biggest names in the food industry toward a marketable and measurable definition of the term.
-The Organic Farming Research Foundation rep said simply “It ain’t gonna happen”, using the logic that we don’t yet know what sustainable agriculture is, how can we come up with a finite way to measure it and find the regulators to enforce it ?
+The Organic Farming Research Foundation rep after saying “farmers have a 3000 year history of destroying the earth, with the best intentions” went on to say that for California organic farmers, sustainable standards “ain’t gonna happen”, using the logic that we don’t yet know what sustainable agriculture is, how can we come up with a finite way to measure it and find the regulators to enforce it ?

 The conference was full of insight and revelations, resilience and optimism, philosophers and pundits.
 One of the best lines of the conference, in the closing plenary was uttered matter-of-factly by Jim Riddle long-time farmer, inspector, and policy analyst (seated second from left in the photo) “I’ve heard it said that if all the organic inspectors, certifiers, and regulators were laid end to end – it would be a good thing.”
 But more in keeping with the spirit of the conference, another panelist, farmer-philosopher Tom Willey (seated at far left) said “intimacy with our food is our future.”